-Advising is required for upper division students.
-Seniors will have mandatory advising in the fall semester and junior in the spring semester.
+Journalism Department advising is required for upper-division students.
+Seniors will have mandatory advising in the fall semester and juniors in the spring semester.
 You will receive a notice from the department, generally by email, notifying you of the deadline by which you must have completed advising.
-If you do not complete the advising in time, you risk losing your early priority registration for classes for the next semester.
-Once advising is complete, your adviser will sign off on an advising sheet, which you must then submit to the department office.
-If the department does not get this sheet, the hold will not be lifted from your registration and you won’t be able to register for your classes.
+If you do not complete the advising on time, you risk losing your early priority registration for classes for the next semester.
+Once advising is complete, your adviser will send an email to the department office.
+If you do not get mandatory advising, the hold will not be lifted from your registration and you won’t be able to register for your classes.
 These advising sessions are not meant to be punitive.
-In fact, students have found that it is very helpful to come in and plan out their academic careers.
+In fact, students have found that it is very helpful to meet with an adviser to plan out their academic path.

 Your visits with an adviser do not have to be restricted to the curriculum.
 Advisers can also help you figure out what path you should take in your career.
-The advisers have had long journalism careers and know a lot about where the profession is going, so use their knowledge and expertise to your advantage.
-This is how you begin to mold your future career.
+Advisers can talk with you about internships, scholarships, membership in professional associations, and other opportunities and can review your resume, cover letters and job search strategies.
+This is how you begin to plan your future career.

 First-year Students are advised by the Undergraduate Advising Center